Maverick (company)

+Maverick was an American entertainment company founded in 1992 by Warner Music Group and run by recording artist Madonna, as well as Frederick DeMann and Veronica "Ronnie" Dashev.
+It included a record label (Maverick Records), a film production company (Maverick Films), book publishing, music publishing, an adjacent Latin/Spanish language record label (Maverick Música), and a television production company.

+The first releases for the company were Madonna's 1992 coffee table publication SEX, and its accompanying studio album, Erotica (released simultaneously); the book, notably, drew harsh criticism towards Madonna herself, despite the book's intention to be read as an erotic and irreverent “poetry journal” with artistic, vintage-style black-and-white photos, and a telling of fictional romantic escapades.

-Maverick was an American entertainment company founded in 1992 by Madonna, Frederick DeMann, and Veronica "Ronnie" Dashev, and formerly owned and operated by Warner Music Group.
-It included a record label (Maverick Records), a film production company (Maverick Films), book publishing, music publishing, a Latin record division (Maverick Música), and a television production company.
-The first releases for the company were Madonna's 1992 coffee table publication Sex and her studio album Erotica, which were released simultaneously to great controversy as well as success.
-Journalist and biographer J. Randy Taraborrelli considered the existence of Maverick Records to be an "anomaly", as Madonna became one of the first female artists to have a real label and one of the few women to run her own entertainment company.
+Journalist and biographer J. Randy Taraborrelli considered the existence of Maverick Records to be an "anomaly", as Madonna became one of the first female artists to head a real record label, and one of the few women to run her own entertainment company.

 DeMann was bought out of the company for a reported $20 million in 1998.
-Guy Oseary increased his stake in the company and took control as chairman and CEO.
-Madonna and Dashev left in 2004 after a lawsuit between Maverick and Warner Music Group.
-Since 2009, the label has been defunct, with its retained acts now recording for Warner Bros.
-Records directly.
-In 2014, the brand was revived as a management group founded by Oseary with Live Nation Entertainment.
+Guy Oseary increased his stake in the company and took control as chairman and CEO, thus Madonna was no longer the head of Maverick.
+Madonna and Dashev left in 2004 after a lawsuit between Maverick and Warner Music Group, in which Maverick had accused parent label Warner of not providing sufficient operating funds to compete against other, bigger labels for music acts.
+Since 2009, the label has been defunct; some of its acts were transferred to Warner Bros.
+Records, directly.
+In 2014, the brand was revived as a management group, founded by Oseary, in-partnership with Live Nation Entertainment.